Solar for farms and rural small businesses

 - What permits and approvals will I need?

-– Tommye Rafes, who went solar as part of Solar United Neighbors’ Lewisburg (WV) Solar Co-op in 2017.
-Tommye and her husband Richard installed a 21kW solar array on their farm with the help of a USDA REAP grant.
+“The REAP program was a deciding factor.”
+Tommye Rafes, who went solar as part of Solar United Neighbors’ Lewisburg (WV) Solar Co-op in 2017.
+Tommye and her husband Richard installed a 21kW solar array on their farm, TL Fruits & Vegetables, with the help of a USDA REAP grant.
 She estimates the investment will pay for itself within about six years.

-– Debby Kay of Chilbrook Kennels in Harpers Ferry, West Virginia.
-Kay used REAP funding to add solar and battery storage to her business in 2017.
+“[REAP] could be an answer to more rural businesses trying to stay in business.”
+Debby Kay of Chilbrook Kennels in Harpers Ferry, West Virginia.
+Kay used REAP funding to add a 7.2kW ground-mounted solar array and battery storage to her business in 2017.